michaelgruenstaeudl/BioinformaticsCourse_Fall2025/README.md

-# Bioinformatics course in fall 2024
+# Bioinformatics course
-This is a preliminary set of coding exercises from the bioinformatics course taught in Fall 2024.
+This is a preliminary set of coding exercises from the bioinformatics course taught in Fall 2023 and revised in Fall 2024.

 __These materials are being reviewed and adapted for inclusion in an upcoming online version of the course.__